 The above on-demand video might play while LIVE event video might not play.
 Live video is delivered slightly differently, and some corporate firewalls will block live streaming traffic.
 [Technical Note: Live streams are delivered using the RTMPT protocol which delivers RTMP via HTTP (Tunnelled).
 It requires slightly more bandwidth but is the best and only technique that can be used to work around firewalls blocking RTMP on ports 1935, 443 and 80.
 You can test protocols and ports below as needed.]

-Quality Monitor System Description
+Quality Monitoring System Description

-Please note the HD stream will not play in the window above, to view the HD stream you need to view the stream full-screen, and your monitor must have a resolution of at least 720 x 1280 pixels.
+Please note: The HD stream will not play in the window above.
+To view the HD stream you need to view the stream full-screen, and your monitor must have a resolution of at least 720 x 1280 pixels.